Days Of The Week In Hangul

 Q: How are the days of the week abbreviated in Korean?

 A: Abbreviations are typically used in scheduling or informal contexts.
-They usually involve using the first syllable or two of each day's name.
-For example, 일 (Il) for 일요일 (Ilyo-il - Sunday).
+But they usually involve using the first syllable or two of each day's name.
+To give you an idea, 일 (Il) for 일요일 (Ilyo-il - Sunday) Easy to understand, harder to ignore..

 Q: Is it necessary to learn the literal meaning of each day?